Infectious Diseases

 Inpatient Care

-We work closely with your child’s care team and with you to create a plan that meets the unique needs of your child – a plan that helps them recover quickly and that doesn’t interfere with other treatments they may need.
+We partner with you and your child’s care team to create a plan that meets their unique needs – a plan that helps your child heal quickly and fits with other treatments they may need.

 Valley Fever Clinic

-Phoenix Children’s is home to the largest pediatric outpatient clinic in the country that is dedicated to diagnosing, treating and managing Valley Fever.
-This common infection is caused by a fungus that is native to the soil throughout the Sonoran Desert, including right here in Phoenix.
+Phoenix Children’s is home to the country’s largest pediatric outpatient clinic, dedicated to diagnosing, treating and managing valley fever.
+This common infection is caused by a fungus native to the soil throughout the Sonoran Desert, including Phoenix.

-This clinic is run with specialists from the pediatric infectious diseases division and a pediatric pulmonologist with extensive experience in the management of Valley Fever.
-Patients can be referred by their primary provider to this clinic by contacting the pediatric Pulmonology team.
+This clinic is run by specialists from the pediatric infectious diseases division and a pediatric pulmonologist with extensive experience managing valley fever.
+Patients can be referred to this clinic by their pediatrician or referring physician by contacting the pediatric Pulmonology team.